kamarabbas99/WareHouse-Inventory-app/README.md

 3. As a worker I want to be able to remove a list of items from the warehouse so that it is easier to add multiple items at once.
 	- Priority: LOW
 	- Time Estimate: 2 days

+### Re-Ordering

+1. As an inventory management worker, I want to be able to reorder a specified quantity of a single existing item to the warehouse.
+	-Priority: HIGH
+	-Time Estimate: 1 day
+2. As an inventory management worker, I want to be able to reorder specified quantities of multiple different existing items to the warehouse.
+	-Priority: LOW
+	-Time Estimate: 1 day